-Credit Hour: 3 Prerequisite: 200,قلف,105

-This course introduces the definition of Contrastive linguistics in terms of origination, research and importance, and how the learners can take advantage of the research terms in contrastive linguistics in understanding the levels studying the language, including the morphological, syntactic, phonetic, semantic, and contextual levels.
+Credit Hour: .3 ارغ 105, ق(رف Prerequisite: 200 This course introduces the definition of Contrastive linguistics in terms of origination, research and importance, and how the learners can take advantage of the research terms in contrastive linguistics in understanding the levels studying the language, including the morphological.svntactic.phonetic. semantic, and contextual levels.
 It also trains the student to apply the approach to contrastive analysis on Arabic and Persian language on various levels.
 And train the student on how to translate texts written in Arabic to the Persian language.

-300 س ف Modern Persian Styles 2
+Modern Persian Styles 2 سفح 300